Highlights of Inle Lake (Myanmar)

 This luxury Cambodia & Vietnam tour combines the best attractions of both countries, creating a colourful and action-packed luxury holiday of must-visit sights in the Southeast Asia region.

-Your Cambodia and Vietnam holiday begins in Siem Reap, where you'll discover one of mankind’s greatest architectural achievements, the celebrated temple city of Angkor.
+Your Cambodia & Vietnam holiday begins in Siem Reap, where you'll discover one of mankind’s greatest architectural achievements, the celebrated temple city of Angkor.
 The journey continues to capital city Phnom Penh, where you'll learn about Cambodia's more recent history, with visits to the opulent Royal Palace as well as the heart-breaking sites of Tuol Sleng Prison Museum and Choeung Ek Killing Fields, which stand as a reminder of the tragic Khmer Rouge period.

 Moving north, you'll visit colourful Hoi An, a UNESCO World Heritage Site of treasures, such as silk and ceramics, as well as a reputation for delicious fresh seafood.
 Then, it's further up to Hanoi, Vietnam's capital, plus a luxury cruise around the limestone karsts and vivid green waters of Ha Long Bay.

-Cambodia and Vietnam tours combine a fantastic mix of Southeast Asian flavours: ancient ruins and skyscraper cities, complex histories and vibrant modern life, enduring traditions and contemporary restaurants and bars.
+Our bespoke Cambodia & Vietnam trips combine a fantastic mix of Southeast Asian flavours: ancient ruins and skyscraper cities, complex histories and vibrant modern life, enduring traditions and contemporary restaurants and bars.

-Your Cambodia and Vietnam holiday is sure you have you returning to Asia for more.
+Your Cambodia & Vietnam holiday is sure to have you returning to Asia for more.